salgadox/kaldi/TrainingAcousticModels.md

 will contain informartion about the audio files

-  - text : transcript of the corpus
+  - text: transcript of the corpus
+  -segment: